087677/087677/README.md

 ## Hi

+>Previously I have completed a T level course in Digital Software Development
+>I am currently studying software engineering at university

 <!--
 **087677/087677** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.